-Heading to Europe?
+Heading to vacation spots for singles over 40 in Europe?
 Check out this great post on 25 Tips for Solo Female Travel in Europe.
-There are quite a few European tours for singles over 40.
+There are quite a few European tours for singles over 40 in this post.

-I have excellent news – you are not someone who is doomed to travel alone forever and most likely die alone – you are at the crest of a hot new trend!
-You are a trailblazer!
-Travelling solo is the hottest growth area in the travel industry – and it is focused on those over 35!
+I have excellent news – you are not someone who is doomed to travel alone forever and most likely die alone – you are at the crest of a hot new trend.
+You are a trailblazer.

 7. Have loads of fun good books with you in case you start to feel lonely

-There is nothing like a good book to keep you company when travelling solo!
+There is nothing like a good book to keep you company when traveling solo!
 I keep adding to my list – please email me with more suggestions!
 I keep them all in my Amazon shop.
-And I have just launched a range of Ebooks that are aimed at solo travelers!Check out my Solo Travel Ebook Range Here

-Frequently Asked Questions by those travelling solo over 40:
+Frequently Asked Questions by those traveling solo over 40:

-There are a few key questions that commonly pop up for the lone traveller no matter what type of trip you are planning.
-To be honest the right answer for most of these is very much about your personal preferences but I can at least highlight the questions and give you some views!
+There are a few key questions that commonly pop up for the lone traveler no matter what type of trip you are planning.
+To be honest, the right answer for most of these is very much about your personal preferences but I can at least highlight the questions and give you some views.

 1. Do I stay in a hostel or a hotel or a boutique hotel or where do I stay????